 Like many other inspired moments in my life, the Spiral Worlds' seed was planted at SXSW in 2019.
 I came up with the premise as I watched George Hotz's talk about Jailbreaking the Simulation.
 You can see me here, at minute 40, asking George the question that led to this story.
 I started by stating, "I can't believe I'm saying this out loud."

-Yeah, four years later I still don't quite believe I'm about to publish a series of books about a contrast-making simulation that speaks to the latest advancements in both the fundamental laws of science and artificial intelligence.
+Yeah, three and half years later I still don't quite believe I'm about to publish a series of books about a contrast-making simulation that speaks to the latest advancements in both the fundamental laws of science and artificial intelligence.

 Wish me luck,